buraksezer/gsocks5/README.md

 Field        |  Type   | Description
 ------------ | ------- |-------------
 role | string | Role of this server.
-Set client on your localhost. debug | boolean | Disables or enables debug mode. insecure_skip_verify | boolean | Disables TLS verification.
+Set 'client' on your local host. debug | boolean | Disables or enables debug mode. insecure_skip_verify | boolean | Disables TLS verification.
 It's useful if you use a self-signed TLS certificate. server_addr | string | Remote SOCKS5 server address, the syntax of laddr is "host:port", like "127.0.0.1:8080".